Ford Extended Warranty: Cost, Coverage and Plans

 However, reliability has been a long-standing issue.
 The 2025 J.D.
 Power Vehicle Dependability Study found Ford to be around the industry average, with owners reporting more problems per 100 vehicles than some key competitors.

 Because of this, Ford owners may want to consider an extended warranty to avoid expensive repair bills.
-Ford’s own extended warranties offer strong benefits, but are they your best option?
+Ford’s own extended warranties offer strong benefits, and costs are competitive with third-party products.
+Here’s what you need to know.

 Key insights